 What is a Life Care Community?

 Life Care communities are a specific type of continuing care retirement community that offers residents the ability to plan for their future care needs today.
 At most Life Care communities, you will pay an initial entrance fee and a monthly service fee.
 In return, you will receive access to on-site health services whenever you need them.
-Your base monthly fee will be determined based on the type of contract you choose.
-This provides residents with the comfort and security of knowing that their future care needs have already been planned and paid for today.
+Your base monthly fee will be determined based on the residence you choose.
+This provides residents with the comfort and security of knowing that they have a plan today for their care future care needs.

 Key Terms of a Life Care Agreement